Quality control of finished products. Product quality control, which cannot be neglected

 The quality of production prints is controlled using control elements (alignment crosses) and scales located on the sheet.

-The alignment quality is assessed visually using a magnifying glass.
-The control of the supply and the uniformity of the supply of paint and moisture is carried out by dies, it can be visual and using a densitometer.
-Control of the balance of the paint-dampening solution is carried out visually on the dies and raster elements of each color.
+The quality of the alignment is assessed visually using a magnifying glass.
+Control of the supply and uniformity of paint and moisture supply is carried out using dies, which can be visual and using a densitometer.
+Control of the paint-moisturizing solution balance is carried out visually using dies and raster elements of each color.

-Deformation control of raster elements (dot gain) is performed visually for each paint by comparing a dotted raster 50% field with a line field.
+Control of the deformation of raster elements (dot gain) is performed visually for each paint by comparing a 50% dot raster field with a line field.

-Slip and crushing control is carried out visually.
-Print slip controls consist of a set of straight or concentric lines.
-Since any slip is the creation of a second identical image, the superposition of two periodic structures with a linear or angular displacement will result in a moiré appearance.
+Sliding and crushing control is carried out visually.
+Printing slip control elements consist of a set of straight or concentric lines.
+Since any sliding Ї is the creation of a second identical image, the superposition of two periodic structures with linear or angular displacement will lead to the appearance of moire.

-Quality control of reproduction of small elements in highlights and shadows is carried out by means of fields having a point with a relative area of 1, 3, 5 and 95, 97, 99%.
-I use a magnifying glass for control.
+Quality control of the reproduction of small elements in highlights and shadows is carried out using fields having a point with a relative area of 1, 3, 5 and 95, 97, 99%.
+I use a magnifying glass to control.